Odds are, if you’re here, it’s because of one of two scenarios…

-Myth · Our average agent makes 76 millions dollars per year!
+Myth · Our average agent makes 76 million dollars per year!

 One of the most common questions I get from new agents shopping around for a firm is, “What does your average broker earn?”
 And that question makes me cringe because I know the new broker must have met with a competitor before me who probably said something moronic like…

 “Why join our firm?
 Well, our average broker earns seventeen million dollars a year.
 I’d say that must mean we’re doing something right, right?
 RIGHT?”